 Self-care is essential to being able to fulfill all our other obligations.
 Think about it: how are you more efficient?
 When you are well-rested, calm, and happy, or when you are exhausted, hungry, and feeling blah?
 This doesn’t have to be a huge time commitment, but try to find at least 15 minutes each day that can be all yours.

-Do you have ways that you use to build balance into your life?
+Do you have ways of building balance into daily life that have helped to calm things?
 I’d LOVE to hear about them in the comments.
 And if you are looking for a way to ease the burden of making dinner, our family-friendly meal plans can help to simplify the dinnertime scramble.